kaankarakoc42/youtube-trend-list-scraper/README.md

 if you want use node js you can use main.js else if you want use python you can use main.py

-# where can be used
+# where can it be used?
 you can use that for web apps or pwa's